pawsitivebear/arxivo-app/index.md

 ## ARXIVO-APP

-Arvixo-app is an app for consulting the database of Arxiv.com using their API, for now we have the app for Android, you can download it in the playstore or [here](https://www.google.com/test)
+Arvixo-app is an app for consulting the database of Arxiv.com using their API, for now we have the app for Android, you can download it in the playstore or [here](www.github.com)

-This app is free to anyone who wants to use it and finds it useful, if you find it usefull and want to support the development you can donate [here](https://www.test.com)
+This app is free to use by anyone who wants to use it and finds it useful, if you find it useful and want to support the development you can donate [here](www.github.com)

-The app uses the arxiv API to obtain the information and is develped using Python and [kivy](www.kivy.org), you can also learn and use kivy to develop your application for multiple plataforms.
+The app uses the arxiv API to obtain the information and is developed using Python and [kivy](www.kivy.org), you can also learn and use kivy to develop your applications for multiple platforms, is easy to use and powerful.

 ### Markdown